How Long Does Cabinet Refacing Last?

 Related Article: What Is the Difference Between Refacing and Resurfacing Cabinets?

-Signs Your Refaced Cabinets Need Attention
+Signs That Your Refaced Cabinets Need Attention

-• Peeling or Chipping Veneer
+• Peeling or Bubbling Veneer

-• Warping or Bubbling
+• Fading or Discoloration

 Proper Cleaning Techniques

-Is Cabinet Refacing a Long-Term Solution?
+Is Cabinet Refacing a Lasting Investment?

 Blue Kitchens Logo